gocodeup/intro-to-testing-js/README.md

 - Write just enough code to green the test
 - Build up functionality one small piece at a time.
 - Write each assertion, confirm the test fails, write only enough code to green that specific test, refactor, then repeat.
+    - Remember to add and then "green" one test at a time.
+That's part of the fundamental approach of TDD.
     - Assert that isEven:
         - returns a boolean no matter the input
         - returns true when executed with `isEven(2)`